patooworld/vsixvhax/Code-Actions.md

 ### Compiler Errors

-In some cases, simple compiler errors can be fixed via a Code Action:
+In some cases, simple compiler errors can be fixed with a Code Action:

 #### Invalid package